lewisren/Genie/README.md

-yolo-robot
+Genie
 ==========

-You-Only-Learn-Once Robot, so smart it only needs to learn once.
+Genie, Graph Learning & Data Visualization

 Introduction
 ------------
-Yolo-Robot is a Graph Learning Tool used to predict User interaction with Products.
+Genie is a Graph Learning Tool used to predict User interaction with Products.
 It uses [GraphLab](http://graphlab.org/) and [GraphChi](http://graphlab.org/graphchi/)'s powerful library to generate data predictions.